 DAY 4: KATHMANDU – GET LOST AT THE BUSTLING BAZAAR

-This morning we walk through the charming and bustling Asan Bazaar that attracts shoppers from all over because of the tremendous variety of merchandise sold here, ranging from foodstuffs, spices and textiles to electronics and bullion.
-From there we visit the Kathmandu Durbar Square with its royal palace and the Swayambhunaths – an ancient religious architecture atop a hill in the Kathmandu Valley and one of the most sacred among Buddhist pilgrimage sites.
+This morning, we walk through the charming and bustling Asan Bazaar that attracts shoppers from all over because of the tremendous variety of merchandise sold here, ranging from foodstuffs, spices and textiles to electronics and bullion.
+From there, we visit the Kathmandu Durbar Square with its royal palace and the Swayambhunaths – ancient religious architecture atop a hill in the Kathmandu Valley and one of the most sacred among Buddhist pilgrimage sites.

 DAY 5: KATHMANDU TO LHASA

 Morning flight to Lhasa.
 The rest of the day is free to rest and acclimatise.
 At an altitude of 3,490 metres (11,450 ft), Lhasa is one of the highest cities in the world.

 DAY 6: MURALS AND SCULPTURES